grscheller/neovim-notes/notes/07-MultipleWindows.md

 | `<C-w>r` | rotate adjacent windows (vertically or horizontally)         |

 I find the last 2 work best when window layout is kept simple.
-They won't work if one of the windows involved is further split, thus only work with an innermost split.
+They won't work if one of the windows involved is further split, thus these only work with an innermost splits.

 ---